forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 );
 ```

-Above is `UserInfo`–a simple component that renders the users name, email address, and button to logout.
+Above is `UserInfo`, a simple component that renders the users name, email address, and button to logout.
 The demo components need to load this information so it can be rendered by `UserInfo`.

 ## HOCs

+We will be begin by looking at an example of the Higher Order Component pattern.
+If you're unfamiliar with this pattern, the [React docs](https://reactjs.org/docs/higher-order-components.html) provide a great explanation.
+In short:

+> **a higher-order component is a function that takes a component and returns a new component.**

-### **TL;DR:**
+### **TL;DR**

 Good:

-1. The API for `UserInfo` is really simple.
+1. The API for the constructed components is usually quite simple.
-2. `HocDemo` is extremely easy to read.

 Bad:

-1. The API of HOCs vary a lot so it can be hard to tell what they do
-2. Components count goes up since the generated classes are often difficult to reuse.
+1. Components count goes up since the generated classes are often difficult to reuse.
-3. The `withUser` component breaks the Singe Responsibility Principle (SRP) by handling both data fetching and UI rendering.
+2. The `withUser` component breaks the Singe Responsibility Principle (SRP) by handling both data fetching and UI rendering.
-4. Dynamic types are difficult, error prone, and fragile.
+3. Dynamic types are difficult, error prone, and fragile.
-5. Compiler errors are obtuse.
+4. Compiler errors are obtuse.
-6. This API would make it difficult to fetch multiple pieces of data in parallel.
+5. This API would make it difficult to fetch multiple pieces of data in parallel.
-7. Dynamically creating classes is magical.
+6. Dynamically creating classes is magical.
 Magic is powerful but scary.

 One other point I haven't expanded upon: